mcrowson/predict-kiva/README.md

 Depending upon your computer's computing power and RAM, these scripts could take between an hour and a day to run completely.
 Multiprocessing is used where allowed by Python and the default settings are to use all available cores.

 ## Final Models
 The best trained models are pickled and saved in this repo as well.
-These are scikit-learn objects of RandomForestRegressor and RandomForestClassifier.
+These are scikit-learn objects of RandomForestRegressor and LogisticRegressionClassifier.
 To predict new kiva loans, new observations must be flattened and prepared prior to using these objects predict method.